NoahBurkholder/wiki-noah/git.md

 Once you have selected which parts of the code you want to keep from BOTH branches, and you have reconciled any differences they may have had, you can go back to git bash and type `git add <filepath>` and hit Enter to mark this file resolved.

-* When you have vetted every file which threw a conflict, and marked them all green, tested the game successfully with no errors, and are confident it's in a good place, make a quick commit detailing your conflict resolution, and push.
+When you have vetted every file which threw a conflict, and marked them all green, tested the game successfully with no errors, and are confident it's in a good place, make a quick commit detailing your conflict resolution, and push.

+Boom.
+Doing this right is a monumental task, and can often save hours of re-development.